Beat Drug Possession Charges

 If you have been charged with drug possession, NSW, like all states has its specific laws that could see you receiving penalties ranging from imprisonment, good behaviour bonds, and fines, to guilty pleas without a conviction being recorded.

 It is even possible to avoid a criminal record if you have been caught with illegal drugs and you chose to plead guilty.
 Section 10 – non convictions are possible with the right legal team in your corner.
-Australian criminal Law Group’s drug defence lawyers have proven it’s capable to even get more serious possession charges reduced and no convictions recorded, where maximum penalties would otherwise have included imprisonment.
+Australian criminal Law Group’s drug defence lawyers have proven it’s capable of even getting more serious possession charges reduced and no convictions recorded, where maximum penalties would otherwise have included imprisonment.

-If you have been caught with illegal drugs or are even at risk of being caught, it is important you know and understand how the law works and to have the right legal representation in your corner.
+If you have been caught with illegal drugs or are even at the risk of being caught, it is important you know and understand how the law works and to have the right legal representation in your corner.
 Read on to learn more about the ways in which the right defence can help and how getting a section 10 – non conviction is possible for drug possession charges.